ADHD Medications for Children

 7. How long do ADHD medications last?

 The short-acting forms of methylphenidate, amphetamine, and mixed amphetamine salts last about four hours.
 Each also comes in an eight-hour form, and methylphenidate comes in a 12-hour form.
-The recently introduced methylphenidate skin patch works for up to 12 hours.
+The methylphenidate skin patch works for up to 12 hours.
+However, these durations are based on information the drug’s manufacturers provided and may last longer or shorter than indicated.
 It’s critical that your child be “on” medication whenever hyperactivity, inattention, or impulsivity threatens to interfere with important activities.
 (That goes for sports and other after-school activities, as well as classroom time.)

 8. What options are available for children who have trouble swallowing pills?